evidentlyai/evidently/docs/book/tests-and-reports/text-descriptors.md

 ])
 ```

-Some descriptors, like custom LLM judges, may require more complex parameterization, but they can be included in the Report just like others.
+Some Descriptors, like custom LLM judges, might require a more complex setup, but you can still include them in the Report just like any other Descriptor.

 {% hint style="info" %}
 **Reference**.
-See the all Descriptor parameters, check the [All Metrics](../reference/all-metrics.md) page.
+To see the Descriptor parameters, check the [All Metrics](../reference/all-metrics.md) page.
 {% endhint %}

 {% hint style="info" %}
 **LLM-as-a-judge**.
-Check the detailed instructions on how to set up [LLM as a jugde](../customization/llm_as_a_judge.md) page.
+For a detailed guide on setting up LLM-based evals, check the guide to [LLM as a jugde](../customization/llm_as_a_judge.md).
 {% endhint %}

 ## Using Metrics

-Under the hood, the `TextEvals` Preset generates a `ColumnSummaryMetric` for each calculated descriptor.
-You can get the same result by explicitly generating this Metric for the descriptor using the following API:
+The `TextEvals` Preset works by generating a `ColumnSummaryMetric` for each Descriptor you calculate.
+You can achieve the same results by explicitly creating this Metric for each Descriptor using the following API:

 ```python
 report = Report(metrics=[